rinov/Gryphon/README.md

 ```

-### How to use this?
-(Example for retrieving from Twitter API)
+### How to use this?:eyes: (Example for retrieving from Twitter API)

-First of all, Create a API class.
+First of all, Create an API class.

 e.g.